mbaumer/us_hep_funding/docs/_states/LA.md

 [LA-01](#LA-01)  [LA-02](#LA-02)  [LA-03](#LA-03)  [LA-04](#LA-04)  [LA-05](#LA-05)  [LA-06](#LA-06)

 # LA -- Sen. Bill Cassidy (R) and  Sen. John Kennedy (R)
+## Committees
+Bill Cassidy is the #10 Republican on the Senate Committee on Energy and Natural Resources

+John Kennedy is the #9 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+John Kennedy is the #15 Republican on the Senate Committee on Appropriations

+John Kennedy is the #9 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

 ## HEP Grants
 ```
 In the past 5 years, this state has received: